rhatdan/docker/docs/sources/reference/commandline/cli.md

 while the image is committed.
 This reduces the likelihood of encountering data corruption during the process of creating the commit.
 If this behavior is undesired, set the 'p' option to false.

+The `--change` option will apply Dockerfile instructions data in the created image's JSON file.
+This data will be used within the image unless a layered image replaces some of the instructions.
+Since the image contains the data, all containers run using this image will include the Dockerfile instructions.
+   Supported Dockerfile instructions: CMD, ENTRYPOINT, ENV, EXPOSE, ONBUILD, USER, VOLUME, WORKDIR

 #### Commit an existing container